Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 Degrees of pathology

 Flat feet also have several degrees, which are similarly classified according to the degree of deviation of the arch of the foot from the norm.
-As in the case of hallux valgus, the first and second degrees of ordinary flat feet are treated quite simply and quickly enough.
+As in the case of hallux valgus, the first and second degrees of ordinary flat feet are treated quite simply and quickly.
 The third and fourth will be more difficult.

 Diagnostics

-• Rachitic deformity.
+• Rickets deformity.
 Occurs with rickets.

 When diagnosing flat feet, the same techniques and research methods are used.